shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

 [^3]: The data used for training the models may not be diverse enough or may not contain enough relevant features to effectively differentiate between different models.
 It could also indicate that the models are not capturing the complexity of the underlying data, or that the models are not being trained with enough variability in the input data.
 In such cases, it may be necessary to re-evaluate the feature selection process, gather more diverse and relevant data,

 ![](images/task3.png)

+In response to the presentation:

+> **Gala Groceries** saw the results of the machine learning model as promising and believe that with more data and time, it can add real value to the business.

+## **Concluding Remarks**

+This was a rather interesting project focusing on how a client tries to improve their business by utilising artificial intelligence.
+The client had a general idea of what they wanted, and in the process of completing the project a specific project goal was created.
+Based on the sales and sensor data that the client has integrated into their business, we were able to create a production ready model which the **DevOps** team has implemented.
+The early feedback implied that the model was rather underperforming because it was most likely underfitting the data, we simply haven't gathered enough data for the model to start performing optimally.
+Nevertheless, we went through the entire data scientist cycle and obtained optimised models that with the help of data preprocessing were able to score **MAE** in the region of 0.22, which is about 10% less that the initial baseline that we tried.